NCAR/python-tutorial/source/tutorials/yourfirst.rst

           Parameters:
              t: The temperature in units of F
-             h: The relative humitidy in units of %
+             hum: The relative humitidy in units of %
           """

           a = -42.379